obazoud/glacier-archive/README.md

 NUMFILES - Default 1000 - Number of files per tarball.
 This tells the system how many files should be in each tarball.
 If you point it at a tree of a million files, it'll make 1000 tarballs and upload them to Glacier.
 ARCHIVEMB - Default 500 - Number of MB per tarball.
 When 500MB in a tarball are exceeded, it closes that tarball and moves to a new one.
 If you have 10 1GB files, it'll make 10 Tarballs.
 It won't split files.
 HAYSTACK_CONNECTIONS - By default, it's set up for elasticsearch.
 Configure it for your needs.
 CHECKSECONDS - (600) - The number of seconds to wait between checking for finished archive retrieval tasks.
+USECELERY=True  - Use Celery for multithreaded queues.
+Currently multithreading with Haystack is broken so if you're going to use multithreads, use this.
+Requires you to set-up Celery.
+BROKER_URL = 'redis://localhost:6379/0'  - Broker URL.
+Redis by default.
+CELERY_RESULT_BACKEND = 'redis://localhost:6379/0' - Broker Backend.
+Redis by default.

 Setup
 =========================